kr6k3n/dna-electron/README.md

 You can either download the app pre-built or build it yourself

 ### Download packaged app
-Go to the [releases](https://github.com/kr6k3n/dna-electron/releases) page and download the version for your Os (only mac os supported for the moment)
+Go to the [releases](https://github.com/kr6k3n/dna-electron/releases) page and download the version for your Os (only mac os built for the moment)

 ### Build it yourself